Barbara Slatter was born in 1908 in Kenya.

-Mrs Williams made it clear on many occasions that her money should only be used in the pursuit of excellence.
-The trustees have remained faithful to her wishes and have encapsulated this principle in the motto that forms part of the crest of the Foundation, namely Semper ad Excellentiam Persequendam – Always in the Pursuit of Excellence.
+Barbara was clear that her bequest must only be used in the pursuit of excellence.
+The Trustees have remained faithful to her wishes and have encapsulated this principle in the motto that forms part of the crest of the Foundation, namely “Semper ad Excellentiam Persequendam” – Always in Pursuit of Excellence.